Bachelor's in Recreational Therapy

 • North Carolina Recreation and Park Association

-• Students are required to complete a semester-long fieldwork practicum and a semester-long internship, totaling over 600 hours of extensive experience in the field prior to graduation.
+• Completed a semester-long fieldwork practicum and a semester-long internship, totaling over 600 hours of field experience.

 • Service-learning and volunteer opportunities offer hands-on practical experience in a myriad of professional and community settings.